China Academy of Launch Vehicle Technology

 The China Academy of Launch Vehicle Technology (CALT) is a major state-owned civilian and military space launch vehicle manufacturer in China and one of the major launch service providers in the world.
 CALT is a subsidiary of the larger China Aerospace Science and Technology Corporation (CASC).
 It was established in 1957 by Dr. Xue-Sen Qian and is headquartered in Fengtai District, Beijing.

 Its major contribution to China's civilian and military launch capability has been the manufacture of the Long March family of rockets.
-CALT has 31,600 employees and at least 13 research facilities.
+CALT has over 33,000 employees.
 The current Chief Designer is Long Lehao (龙乐豪).

 CALT is also planning two spaceplanes.
 They would both be single-stage to space sub-orbital rocketplanes.
 One would be a 10-ton 4-passenger plane that would fly to 100 km at Mach 6.
 The other would be a 100-ton 20-passenger plane that would fly to 130 km at Mach 8.
 They would be equipped with liquid methane/liquid oxygen rocket engines.
 The larger spaceplane would also be able to carry a strap-on space rocket, making it function as the first stage of a two-stage to orbit space launch platform.
 That rocket would launch above the Karman line, and lift 1–2 tons to LEO.

+In 2021, following tests by CALT, United States Secretary of the Air Force Frank Kendall III stated that China was developing and testing a fractional orbital bombardment system.